 So, how can we do that?
 How do we reduce fear and stigma?

-The authors Bruce Link and Jo Phelan, in their 2001 literature review, break the concept down into four component parts…
+Well, here’s where theory is useful.
+The authors Bruce Link and Jo Phelan break stigma down into four parts.

-Ricky, a local blogger, offers a video blogging experience in the Kudoz catalogue.
+Ricky, a local blogger, offered a video blogging experience in the Kudoz catalogue.
 He had no contact with adults with a cognitive disability before Kudoz – nor had his young children.
-Over the three month prototyping period, Ricky ran three experiences at his home studio.
+Over a few months, Ricky ran three experiences at his home studio.
 Each time, he engaged his kids in the experience too.
 Everyone got to know one another, and exchange their interests.
-We think the more Kudoz grows, and the more locals host experiences, the more we will confront stereotypes and enable adults with a cognitive disability to experience a status ‘gain’ that can help to equalize outcomes.
+We think the more Kudoz grows, and the more locals host experiences, the more we will confront stereotypes and enable adults with a cognitive disability to experience a status ‘gain’ that can help to equalize outcomes.volume_up